GSTR1 Return Filing FAQs

 - June 2019 – 11th July 2019

 It can be inferred from the above that the due dates for filing these returns fall on the 11th of every succeeding month of filing.
-The deadline for the filing quarterly GSTR 1 for the quarter of April-June is 31st July 2019.
+The deadline for quarterly filing of GSTR 1 for the quarter of April-June is 31st July 2019.

 Import of E-way Bill Data